EMDR Therapy for Emotional Triggers & Trauma Responses

 Why Emotional Triggers Happen

 Emotional triggers often develop when stressful or overwhelming experiences are not fully processed by the brain.
 During these moments, the nervous system may store the event along with the emotions, beliefs, and physical sensations present at the time.
-Later in life, situations that resemble aspects of that experience can activate the same emotional response.

 For example: